Export bans abroad threaten to push sky-high food prices even higher

 (The Hill) — Soaring food prices both in the U.S. and abroad have prompted countries to ban exports of core agricultural commodities, pushing up domestic food prices and leading agronomists to wonder what additional crops could face supply constraints on their way to grocery stores.

-Food inflation in the U.S. is already at a 40-year high, with the annual index for consumer food prices up 9.4 percent in April — the largest 12-month increase since 1981 —according to the Department of Labor.
+Food inflation in the U.S. is already at a 40-year high, with the annual index for consumer food prices up 9.4% in April — the largest 12-month increase since 1981 —according to the Department of Labor.

-Meat, poultry, fish and egg prices increased by more than 14 percent over the last year, the biggest jump since 1979.
+Meat, poultry, fish and egg prices increased by more than 14% over the last year, the biggest jump since 1979.

-India’s partial ban on wheat exports announced over the weekend increased the winter wheat crop prices by more than 8 percent before leveling off slightly on Wednesday.
+India’s partial ban on wheat exports announced over the weekend increased the winter wheat crop prices by more than 8% before leveling off slightly on Wednesday.
 The decision compounded a crunch on the commodity set off by the war in Ukraine, often referred to as the breadbasket of Europe.

 “There was some general thinking that India was going to be able to fill a lot of that supply gap that Ukraine historically filled, but it’s less likely to fill it this year,” Mark Jekanowski, a research economist with the U.S. Department of Agriculture (USDA) and chairman of its World Agricultural Outlook Board, said in an interview.